 - Can We Stop Saying “Retarded” Yet?
 (Slate article)

 - Why it’s Worse To Be Called Fat Than Sworn At (Daily Mail article)

 What words could you say in the 1970s or 1980s that you cannot use today?
 From that initial question, and delving into one specific word, this activity deals with how language changes and evolves over time.
 Read this article from Slate magazine printed 2001, watch the Public Service Announcement from the 1970s and look at this advertising campaign from the 1970s and 80s.
 Try to keep track or make note of your reactions as you consider these texts for the first time.
 Once you have done so, discuss the following questions:

 - What was your initial emotional reaction upon encountering the R word in these texts?
 Why?

-- How does the historical context influence the production of these texts and why?
+- How does the historical context (time and place) influence the production and reception of these texts?

 - How might an audience react now to these public service advertisements in comparison to an audience from the 1970’s?

 Politically correct language is language used to avoid causing offence when speaking about and around taboo subjects.
 You might find examples of politically correct language, or euphemisms, in one or two of the articles above.
 Create your own article called ‘Let’s Talk About…’ Choose a taboo topic, such as religion, health, war, relationships, sexuality, or even the ultimate taboo – mortality.
 Research the history of this taboo and present ways in which people use language to talk about – or around! – the topic.